 3. Understanding end-users

-Your company may have the necessary experience and business knowledge but it is not enough to determine what end-users, that is your colleagues or customers, truly need.
+Your company may have the necessary experience and business knowledge but it is not enough to determine what end-users truly need.
 There are several ways in which a business analyst discovers user needs, habits and pain points, including individual interviews, observation, usability testing, etc. These techniques enable them to eliminate the risk of overseeing things that may be crucial to your project.

 4. Translating key points to all sides of the project

 Business analysts are often perceived as a communication bridge or a link between business stakeholders and software developers.
-Translating the needs of the first group and the technical jargon of the latter improves the communication flow but it, more importantly, ensures the high quality of the system.
-You may know your business environment but programmers may often have interesting ideas which can enrich your software even more.
+Translating the needs of the first group and the technical jargon of the latter improves the communication flow, as well as ensuring the high quality of the system.
+You may know your business environment but programmers often have interesting ideas which can enrich your software even more.
 Business analysts make sure you understand each other.

 5. Showing you the project